-Our work includes laboratory experiments involving novel beam diagnostics that have been done at the Fermilab/NICADD Photoinjector Laboratory (FNPL).
-We are also collaborating with the University of Maryland in planning experiments on the fundamental dynamics of space charge in beams that will be done at the University of Maryland Electron Ring (UMER).
-As we explain briefly below, and more thoroughly in a recent paper, these experiments relate to violent relaxation during the evolution of galaxies and thereby comprise a program of laboratory galactic dynamics.
-We (especially Prof. Philippe Piot) are also building an in-house Beam Diagnostic Laboratory, one that will include an electron gun for testing and commissioning new instrumentation.
-We are grateful for help from John Lewellen at Argonne and Kevin Jordan at Jefferson Lab for their assistance in this endeavor.
+Our initial work included laboratory experiments involving novel beam diagnostics that were performed at the Fermilab/NICADD Photoinjector Laboratory (FNPL).
+Collaborations with the University of Maryland in planning experiments on the fundamental dynamics of space charge in beams were performed at the University of Maryland Electron Ring (UMER).
+We are also building an in-house Beam Diagnostic Laboratory, one that will include an electron gun for testing and commissioning new instrumentation.

 Our research has revealed that the hierarchies of temporal and spatial scales are critically important drivers of the evolution of beams with space charge; we have found that details do matter.
 Consequently, we have embarked on an intensive effort to develop a new space-charge algorithm that faithfully preserves these hierarchies while still enabling efficient computations.
 The underlying methodology is multiresolution analysis, e.g., application of wavelets.